 Lodging on Cedar Key is mostly condos, rental homes and cottages, however there are some small hotels.
 The community is rustic and rural with narrow streets and golf cart traffic.
 Even though you are on a chain of islands surrounded by waterways and the Gulf of Mexico, there are not a lot of sandy beaches.
 However, there are many water activities to enjoy such as canoeing, kayaking and boat tours.
 And let us not forget that there are a lot of great fishing opportunities too.

-Cedar Key is located on The Gulf coast of Florida in Levy county about 3 hours north of Tampa and 2 1/2 hours northwest of Orlando and is an area that is definitely off the beaten path.
+Cedar Key is located on The Gulf Coast of Florida in Levy County, about 2 1/2 hours north of Tampa and 2 1/2 hours northwest of Orlando.
+It is a real Florida gem!!

 Some of the links in this article are "affiliate links", a link with a special tracking code.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission.